nico281/frontend-interview/README.md

 Demo: [frontend-f0ht.onrender.com](https://frontend-f0ht.onrender.com)

-Note: La demo puede demorar unos segundos en la primera carga ya que el backend y frontend están en servicios gratuitos que entran en "cold start"
-  cuando no han recibido tráfico por un tiempo.
+Note: The demo may take a few seconds on the first load, as the backend and frontend are hosted on free-tier services that go into a "cold start" when they haven't received traffic for a while.

 ### Deploy on Render (Free)